MicrosoftDocs/azure-aks-docs/articles/aks/app-routing-nginx-configuration.md

 #### Update the default ingress controller configuration on an existing cluster

 To update the application routing default ingress controller configuration on an existing cluster, use the [`az aks approuting update`][az-aks-approuting-update] command, specifying the `--nginx` flag.
-You need to set the `<DefaultIngressControllerType>` to one of the configuration options.
+You need to set the `<DefaultIngressControllerType>` to one of the configuration options described earlier.

 ```azurecli-interactive
 az aks approuting update --resource-group <ResourceGroupName> --name <ClusterName> --nginx <DefaultIngressControllerType>